vindenesen/check_netscaler/README.md

 ## Configuration File

-The plugin uses the Nagios::Plugin Libary, so you can use --extra-opts and seperate the login crendetials from your nagios configuration.
+The plugin uses the Monitoring::Plugin Libary, so you can use --extra-opts and seperate the login crendetials from your nagios configuration.

 ```
 define command {